 Amazon CloudWatch Concepts

-The terminology and concepts that are central to your understanding and use of Amazon CloudWatch are described below.
+The following terminology and concepts are central to your understanding and use of Amazon CloudWatch:

 Metrics are uniquely defined by a name, a namespace, and one or more dimensions.
 Each data point has a time stamp, and (optionally) a unit of measure.
 When you request statistics, the returned data stream is identified by namespace, metric name, dimension, and (optionally) the unit.